-How could this recommendation be relevant and useful for RPOs and RFOs?
+• How could this recommendation be relevant and useful for RPOs and RFOs?

 There are many cultural, structural, and administrative barriers to intersectoral mobility and collaboration at organisations which should be identified and considered when promoting and supporting the intersectoral collaboration and mobility of researchers.
-These topics are adequately addressed in other recommendations of the EFfRC (such as Recommendations 2, 11, 18, 19, 22, 23, and 26) and will not be further addressed here

-Member States and the Commission are recommended to promote interdisciplinary mobility of researchers, including by adequately taking into consideration and addressing hurdles such as lack of recognition and difficulties in securing funding from traditional sources.
+These topics are adequately addressed in other recommendations of the EFfRC (such as Recommendations 2, 11, 18, 19, 22, 23, and 26) and will not be further addressed here researchers, including by adequately taking into consideration and addressing hurdles such as lack of recognition and difficulties in securing funding from traditional sources.